firehawkvfx/terraform-aws-vpc/README.md

-Create an AWS VPC with private and public subnets and Open VPN gateway
+Create an AWS VPC with private and public subnets.